yosyyyyy/shooting-practice/README.md

 Genre: Bullet Hell

 Controls: Arrow keys to move (left-shift key to slow down).

-I made this game during the process of learning C# and Unity.

 The objective is very simple.
 Avoid bullets and destroy monsters.